Ultimate Guide to Preventing Tick and Bug Bites For the Whole Family

 Sawyer Premium Family Insect Repellent

-This lotion insect repellent is a controlled-release formula ensures that DEET is released slowly over time, providing up to 11 hours of protection without the need for frequent reapplication.
+This Sawyer lotion insect repellent is a controlled-release formula ensures that DEET is released slowly over time, providing up to 11 hours of protection without the need for frequent reapplication.
 This makes it especially convenient for extended outdoor activities.
 The 20% DEET concentration strikes a good balance between effectiveness and safety, making it suitable for both adults and children.
 The lotion formula is non-greasy and easy to apply, and ensures you or your kids won’t inhale any bug spray.

 Ideal for: Long outings with safe concentration of DEET and no risk of inhalation.